kz/swanntools/README.md

 ```
 .
 ├── src                                   # Source files
 │   ├── client                            # Retrieves and forwards DVR camera streams to the server
 │   │   ├── client.go                     # Handles forwarding of streams to server
 │   │   ├── main.go                       # Helper functions for the client
 │   │   ├── main.go                       # Command line point of entry
 │   │   └── stream.go                     # Handles connection and receiving streams from the DVR
 │   ├── server
 │   │   ├── consumer.go                   # Performs actions on streams provided by client
 │   │   ├── helper.go                     # Helper functions for the server
 │   │   ├── main.go                       # Command line point of entry
 │   │   └── server.go                     # Handles listening to connections from client
 │   └── misc
 │       └── auth                          # Miscellaneous code to test the web panel login protocol of the DVR,
 │           │                             # made redundant as the DVR authenticates camera streaming separately
 │           ├── authenticate.go
 │           └── authenticate_test.go
+├── vulnscan
+│   └── zhuhai-raysharp-cve2015-8286.nse  # NSE script for nmap to check IP(s) for affected devices
 ├── .gitignore
 ├── LICENSE.md
 └── README.md